brandur/org/drafts/stripe-running.md

 definitive answer.

-In order to do a comparison, I want to run the same query that aggregates my distance from two different points in time: once for my time here and once for my previous life.
-A great fit for this operation is a Postgres prepared statement which through the use of the `PREPARE` command creates a server-side object that's parsed and pre-analyzed for execution.
-As soon as an `EXECUTE` is run against it, the planner comes into play and the statement gets run.
-I've personally always tangentially associated prepared statements with heavy enterprise DB libraries and have been relunctant to use them, but we'll show here just how simple their syntax is and thus easily suitable for use in one-off query situations.
+In order to do a comparison, I want to run the same query that aggregates my distance from two different points in time: once for my time at Stripe and once for my previous life.
+A great fit for this operation is a Postgres prepared statement; an underused and surprising simple to operate tool that should be part of every Postgres user's kit.
+It works through the use of the `PREPARE ...
+AS` command to create a server-side object that's parsed and pre-analyzed for execution, and then following up with an `EXECUTE` command which runs the planner and executes the statement.

-I'm using a database created for my [Black Swan project][black-swan], which periodically scrapes my social media services.
+I'll be using a database created for my [Black Swan project][black-swan], which periodically scrapes my social media services.
 I routinely log all my runs with Strava, and the data here is being pulled from their API specifically.